AN OLD FAVOURITE

 They have such mysterious faces, dark and hidden from the light.
 Their design looks like it came from the pen of an artist, elegantly curved and beautifully animated.
 I literally stopped breathing when I saw a flock of them just a few miles from the airport.
 The unexpected interlude was like a special gift from the spirit of Uluru, a present that was too special to be captured on camera.
 It felt like a gift to say thank you for respecting the spirit of the park.

-The parks officials of Uluru may not be keen to express their approval but the spirit of the land was much kinder.
 As I watched the emus run past my car, like a brilliant indigenous painting come to life, I felt a giddy surge of affection for this land and all it contains.
 The rock is truly inspiring, a place of immense energy and beauty.
 The landscapes are vast and compelling, rich in flora and fauna.

 If you plan to visit Uluru my advice is to spend your time well.
 Take it slow, give it respect and let the spirit of the rock guide you.